westbaykayak/westbaykayak.github.io/index.md

 ﻿We are based in the West Bay water sports centre with a fleet of kayaks, canoes, and sea boats for everyone to use.

-If you want to try out the sport come along - just bring clothes you don't mind getting wet, a towel and spare clothes for afterwards

 We provide all all equipment, you don't need to be particularly fit to start with and everyone over 12yrs old is welcome.

-[Contact Us](/contact) to let us know if you want to come along - especially if you are not a confident swimmer (less than 50 meters) or are unsure if kayaking is for you and we'll try to help.

 ![Photo of our launch point](Kayak%20Club.jpg "Launching from the pontoon by the boathouse")